 1 Xero Shoes Z-Trail Sandals

 Xero Shoes, one of the most popular barefoot brands, makes what they call the “ultimate trail-friendly” sandal, the Z-Trail.
-I started wearing the Z-Trails earlier this year and they’re now my go-to for hiking, the beach, kayaking, and basically any warm weather activity.
+The Z-Trail were one of my first minimalist adventure sandals and quickly became my go-to for hiking, the beach, kayaking, and basically any warm weather activity.

 From my experience, I think the Z-Trails are the ultimate kid-friendly sandal too.
 They’re just all-around great.
 They are durable and versatile enough for just about anything you’ll do this summer, but they’re still really lightweight and flexible so they have the benefits of barefoot shoes.